O-sameh/Movies/README.md

-Here’s a simple README.md template tailored for your movie website project:

----

 # 🎬 Simple Movies Website

 A sleek, easy-to-use web application that fetches and displays movies using a Movies API.
 The website allows users to explore **Popular**, **Now Playing**, **Upcoming**, and **Top Rated** movies with real-time data.